Hello, I'm John WyVill. I am Deaf and I communicate through listening and spoken language, and I continue to improve my ASL skills.

 I went to a combination of public and private mainstream schools growing up.
 After high school, I graduated from Hendrix College in Conway, Arkansas and UALR School of Law in Little Rock, Arkansas.
 I went to school before ADA (I am dating myself) and school was hard.
 Medically speaking, I had 95% hearing loss in both ears, wore one hearing aid and relied on coping strategies and lip reading all the way through law school.
 (This is before they had CART, note takers, or other communication access accommodations).
 It was hard work and challenging.
 In some of my time in school it was hard because I was different and subject to what today would be called bullying behavior.
 I benefited from very supportive parents growing up that reinforced to have a communication plan in the classroom, such as sit in front of the class, pay attention, be engaged and let the teachers know my communication needs.
 I had to work harder at school than most kids, often leaving me exhausted.
 It paid off; in college I graduated with distinction in my major and received an academic award for top graduate in my major.
 The smaller setting for high school, college and law school worked best for me.
 I really enjoyed my times there, which allowed me to grow and develop into the person I am today.

-Executive Director- Nebraska Commission for the Deaf and Hard of Hearing.
-I am blessed to work with an outstanding group of individuals with an active and engaging Board in our daily mission of improving the lives of the deaf, deaf blind and hard of hearing.
-I am also on the faculty of Bryan College of Health Sciences teaching a law and ethics course.
+I currently serve on the faculty of Bryan College of Health Sciences teaching a law and ethics course.
 I enjoy teaching with a wonderful team of faculty and administrators as well as with a great group of students who are the future leaders of our health care profession.

-Fishing and trying to play the game of golf.
+I enjoy fishing, and I'm trying to play the game of golf.
 I enjoy and appreciate watching my kids various sporting activities such as soccer, basketball, cross county meets and volleyball.